-Property values can be affected when school performances deteriorate
+Property values can be affected when school performances deteriorate.

 Does a bad OFSTED report mean home valuations will start to fall?

 Despite the apparent link between property values and the quality of nearby schools, any school is susceptible to an unusual, one-off downturn in performance.
-While such an occurrence may have a small effect on house prices, it shouldn’t be the deciding factor in a person’s decision to sell.
+While such an occurrence may have a negligible effect on house prices, it shouldn’t be the deciding factor in a person’s decision to sell.
 School performances are often cyclical, and what could be an under-performing school one term could be at the top of the school league tables the next.

 So, according to the Nationwide Building Society and various other property analysts, poorly performing schools CAN have a detrimental effect on surrounding house prices.
 However, with so many government targets, the impending performance-related pay structure for teachers and the budget incentives for better performance, many schools have an opportunity to turn themselves around – lifting house prices in the area back up with them.